Headgear: Etiquette

 In the Western culture derived from Christian tradition, removing one's headgear is a sign of respect, especially indoors, making oneself more open, humble or vulnerable, much like bowing or kneeling.
 This is as if to say, "I acknowledge that you are more powerful than I am, I make myself vulnerable to show I pose no threat to you and respect you."
 Men's hats are removed in Church, and not removing them is usually frowned upon.
 Women, however, are required to wear a hat to cover the head in some churches based on 1 Corinthians 11:5.

 In the Jewish tradition, the converse idea equally shows respect for the superior authority of God.
 Wearing a kippah or yarmulke means the wearer is acknowledging the vast gulf of power, wisdom, and authority that separates God from mankind.
 It is a sign of humility to wear a yarmulke.
-There is a common phrase that explains this, saying that "there's always something above" one who is wearing a yarmulke, helping one remember one is human and God is infinite.
-A Talmudic quote speaks of a righteous man who would "not walk (six feet) with an uncovered head, the (spirit of God) is always above him".
 Jews also may wear a fur hat or a black hat with a brim.